SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

 including any properties that the subclass inherits – are assigned a suitable value during initialization.

-When defining a class, you often provide one or two initializers that ensure an instance of that class is fully initialized.
+When defining a class, you often provide one or two primary initializers that ensure an instance of that class is fully initialized.
 These initializers are also typically called by subclasses as part of their own initialization.

-In addition to these primary initializers, it can also be useful to provide more convenient secondary initializers for a subclass, which provide simpler or more context-specific ways to create an instance of that subclass.
+In addition to these primary initializers, it can be useful to define more convenient secondary initializers for a subclass, which provide simpler or more context-specific ways to create an instance of that subclass.

 Swift defines two different kinds of initializers for class types to reflect these needs,